shibu130/masterlist-for-drop-down/visa_masterlist/README.md

 So a question arises why create this?
 ------------------------------------

-Well i couldnt find the information or a db dump containing visa details so i created on my self by searching many sites and putting them together into a file
+Well i couldnt find the information or a db dump containing visa details so i created one myself by searching many sites and putting them together into a file